Jobport/bump-gem-version-action/README.md

-# bump-gem-version-action
+# bump gem version

-A GitHub action to automatically bump the version
+A GitHub action to automatically bump the versions of your Ruby Gems after merging a pull request.

 ### inputs